 It’s #NonfictionNovember this month, with different sites hosting different topics each week to post about, all celebrating and exploring great nonfiction.
-I considered participating earlier, but it’s always nonfiction day/week/month in my life and it was easier to just write book reviews like usual instead of thinking about topics or lists.
-I’m a lazy blogger at the moment.
+I considered participating earlier, but it’s always nonfiction day/week/month in my life and it was easier to just write reviews as usual instead of thinking about topics or lists.
+I’m lazy at the moment.

-But this week had such an great topic.
+But this week had such a great topic.
 The prompt, hosted by Katie at Doing Dewey:

 Nonfiction Favorites: We’ve talked about how you pick nonfiction books in previous years, but this week I’m excited to talk about what makes a book you’ve read one of your favorites.
 Is the topic pretty much all that matters?
 Are there particular ways a story can be told or particular writing styles that you love?
 Do you look for a light, humorous approach or do you prefer a more serious tone?
 Let us know what qualities make you add a nonfiction book to your list of favorites.

-As for topic, I have my favorites (Russia, memoirs of people doing extraordinary things, tales of cults and/or religious extremism, WWII stories, coming-of-age memoirs, women’s issues, political commentary, essay collections on all variety of subjects) but I’ll read narrative nonfiction on almost any subject.
+As for topic, I have my favorites (Russia, memoirs of people doing extraordinary things, tales of cults and/or religious extremism, WWII stories, coming-of-age memoirs, women’s issues, essay collections) but I’ll read narrative nonfiction on almost any subject.
 It all comes down to the story and the writing.
 I love being surprised by a topic and drawn into it because of compelling writing and good research.

 And I love books that satisfy curiosity, and allow me to learn something without being dry.
 Especially personal stories, or ones that makes me think about a subject, place, or situation that I don’t know much about or maybe wouldn’t have readily encountered elsewhere.

 Random Family: Love, Drugs, Trouble, and Coming of Age in the Bronx, by Adrian Nicole LeBlanc – This is one of those books I never imagined I’d love like I did.
-LeBlanc immersed in an extended family in the Bronx, particularly two couples, and followed their lives with all the intensity that entails, including imprisonment, poverty, murder, drug dealing – this is the tip of the iceberg.
+LeBlanc immersed in an extended family in the Bronx, particularly two couples – a drug dealer called Boy George and his girlfriend Jessica, and Jessica’s younger brother Cesar and his girlfriend Coco – and followed their lives with all the intensity that entails, including imprisonment, poverty, murder, drug dealing – this is the tip of the iceberg.
 It’s a hard one to explain and do justice to, but I think it’s a must-read.
 Tough, gritty topics but the writing is exceptional, so I felt like I learned so much more about these things than possible elsewhere.
+(Book Depository)

 Going Clear: Scientology, Hollywood, and the Prison of Belief by Lawrence Wright – You’ll forever cross the street to avoid anyone peddling copies of Dianetics after reading this journalistic exploration of the roots of Scientology and its creepy crazy founder, L. Ron Hubbard.
-Wright is an incredible journalist; his earlier book The Looming Tower: Al-Qaeda and the Road to 9/11 is also fantastic.
-And can we admire for a moment that he’s written in-depth about both Scientology, one of the scarier and more aggressive and litigious cults out there, AND Islamic radicalism?
+Wright is an incredible journalist; his earlier book The Looming Tower: Al-Qaeda and the Road to 9/11 is similarly fantastic.
+And can we admire for a moment that he’s written in-depth about both Scientology, one of the scarier and more aggressive and litigious cults out there, AND radical Islam?
 He is fearless.
+(Book Depository)

 Have you read any of these?
 What are your favorite nonfiction reads?